pavel-aramyan

 What‘s the difference between a project manager and a portfolio manager?

-The question often arises: what is the difference between the responsibilities of a project manager and those of a project portfolio manager?
+The question often arises: What is the difference between the responsibilities of a project manager and those of a project portfolio manager?

 To answer briefly, a project portfolio manager oversees a collection of projects, aligning them with the business’s strategic goals and optimizing the distribution of resources across the portfolio.
 Conversely, a project manager is focused on the successful execution of a single project, managing its scope, budget, schedule, and team to meet specific objectives.